 Download and install any updates available for your Windows.
-Thereafter, reboot your computer to make sure that new settings are applied.
+After that, reboot your computer to make sure that new settings are applied.

 Check for new updates to your Windows in Settings which you can find at the Start menu.
 Select the Update & Security tab, click on Windows Update and select on the Check for updates.

 Updating your device drivers is as important as updating your Windows because they are prone to bugs.
 You may find driver updates under Windows Update on some devices, but not all.
 You may visit your manufacturer's website to find the latest hardware drivers compatible with the device.

 You may download TweakBit's Driver Updater Tool to make sure your drivers are always updated.
-This does it automatically and ensures that you're downloading and installing the correct driver versions for your device.
+It does it automatically and ensures that you're downloading and installing the correct driver versions for your device.

 If your screensaver doesn't work, you may check the screensaver settings.
 Often, this is because it is not actually enabled or set correctly.
 Follow the steps to check your settings:

 Step 1.
 Click Start and click on Control Panel.

 Step 3.
 On the Screen Saver Settings pop-up, select which screensaver you'd like to use, and fill in the time before it appears on your screen.
 You may opt to display the logon screen when your screen resumes.
 You may also preview your chosen screensaver.

 For most users, issues with screensaver are caused by devices connected to their computers; this could be in the form of game consoles, USB keyboards, mouse, etc. To check whether or not it is the reason, disconnect all unnecessary devices and see if the screensaver now works.

 Dust in a mouse's sensor might relay false inputs, preventing your screensaver from starting up.
 If you find that your screensaver is not working when you move your mouse, check that your mouse sensor and the mouse pad are clean.
 Hence, simply cleaning your mouse may solve this problem.
 You may also clean the mouse pad to prevent dust from coming in contact with your mouse's optical sensor.